-Both natural and artifical snow ensures that Bjorli is usually the first ski centre in the country to open, normally during the second half of October.
+Both natural and artifical snow ensures that Bjorli is usually the first ski center in the country to open, normally during the second half of October.

-Bjorli Ski Centre is often used for training for ski teams from both home and abroad.
+Bjorli Ski Center is often used for training for both Norwegian and foreign skiing teams.

 Bjorli has eight downhill slopes and four lifts, one of which is the new six-seater chairlift.
-The slopes also consist of two half-pipes, rails and a terrain park.
-There is also a nursery slope with its own two lifts for children and novices alike.
+There is two half-pipes, rails and a terrain park, in addition to a nursery slope with its own two lifts for children and novices alike.

 You will find many cross-country ski trails across Lesja with varying courses for both experienced and beginner skiers.
 Bjorli has many great marked courses in the surrounding forests and mountains.
 Bjorli Lesja Reiseliv is responsible for maintaining the ski trails and below you will find some brief details on some of the main courses: